nikolayg/nikgrozev-website/_posts/blog/2014-06-13-cloudsim-and-cloudsimex-part-2-disk-opeartions.md

 The samples below are extracted from [CloudSimDisksExample](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-examples/src/main/java/org/cloudbus/cloudsimex/disk/examples/CloudSimDisksExample.java).
-The code excerpts below assume you have defined all capital letter constants like HOST_MIPS, HOST_MIOPS etc. You can look at [CloudSimDisksExample](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-examples/src/main/java/org/cloudbus/cloudsimex/disk/examples/CloudSimDisksExample.java) to see how these can be defined.
+The code excerpts below assume you have defined all capital letter constants like `HOST_MIPS`, `HOST_MIOPS` etc. You can look at
+[CloudSimDisksExample](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-examples/src/main/java/org/cloudbus/cloudsimex/disk/examples/CloudSimDisksExample.java)
+to see how these can be defined.